 Each of the participants will spend the next few weeks in a rigorous regime of rehearsals by a team of professional choreographers and stylists.

-Guests from the world of business, finance, arts, sports, media, fashion and entertainment enjoyed a So Prosecco reception followed by a four-course gala dinner and entertainment.
-Once the winners and prizes were announced everyone danced into the late hours to the retro sounds of The Sugar Cubes.
+On arrival, guests from the world of business, finance, arts, sports, media and fashion will be welcomed on the pink carpet for a champagne reception followed by a four-course gala dinner and entertainment.
+Once the winners and prizes have been announced, guests and participants will be invited to dance into the late hours to the retro sounds of The Sugar Cubes.